-Our team of architects and building designers has worked on several renovation projects that involved existing swimming pools.
+Our team of building designers has worked on several renovation projects that involved existing swimming pools.
 A pool renovation is often worth the investment.
 Aside from renovations often being more affordable than installing a new pool, a well-renovated pool can significantly boost the value of your property.
 While renovating a pool often requires a large initial investment, it is entirely possible to renovate your swimming pool without breaking the bank.

 Here are some budget-friendly pool renovation tips.

 It is best to work with a professional to help you generate a detailed plan for your pool renovation.
 A professional would know best what sort of work can be done to your pool with your budget, the type of pool you have, and the type of site your home stands on.
 Whether you want to add goodies like waterfalls and other water features or use landscaping to highlight your pool, a professional can help set the direction of your renovation.